- Home

 Having your mortgage application declined can be soul-destroying, especially if you’ve found the property of your dreams.

 Before you begin your property search, it’s therefore a good idea to familiarise yourself with some of the common reasons mortgage applications are refused.
 This can help avoid heartache later down the line, as you’ll be aware of the sorts of things which could cause you issues.
-Not all are insurmountable, and there may be specialist lenders still prepared to offer you a mortgage, but it won’t be plain sailing.
+Not all are insurmountable, and there may be specialist lenders still prepared to offer you a mortgage, but it’s unlikely to be plain sailing.

 1) The property has spray foam insulation

-Energy bills are soaring, which has prompted many homeowners to look at ways they can better insulate their properties.
+Energy bills are much higher than they were a few years ago, which has prompted many homeowners to look at ways they can better insulate their properties.
 However, if the property you want to buy has been insulated using spray foam insulation, your mortgage application could be rejected.

 Spray foam insulation, or spray polyurethane foam (SPF), is a liquid that you spray onto surfaces you want to insulate.
 The foam expands and solidifies, filling gaps and keeping drafts out.
 Whilst this might sound a very sensible way to make your home more energy-efficient, lenders take a less favourable view.